Orkanen/dogsit/Sprint4.md

 Make introduction/guide for newly created clubs/kennels/owners/sitters, further explaining what the website provides and how to get started.
 As Admin Create Notification Banners, with link to more information and set time for duration.
-As Trainer, Kennel, Company, Advertisers be able to purchase the ability to create announcement Notification banners based on duration, time, geographical area,
+As Trainer, Kennel, Company, Advertisers be able to purchase the ability to create announcement Notification banners based on duration, time, geographical area, amount.
+Receipts should have unique identifier foil.
+(Stars, Circles, Squares, Triangles, Moons, Arrows..)*(Rotation)*(Colors)*(Direction of parallax).
+Reciepts should be able to be combined for easier monthly/yearly accounting.
+Chat's should be able to link/show direction (gps).